zakishaheen/LetsHack/Uneditted.md

 While there may be room for losing time and redoing a particular piece of product at the cost of money, a hackathon does not have such a leverage.
 If you go down the wrong path, the price is paid, the time is lost and you must double up to cover up.
 It is then very important to prioritize the work and keep prioritizing based on the current situation.
 You will find yourself prioritizing and analyzing the cost/benefit of a particular task several times during the same hackathon.
 Sometimes, you will have to delay your meal because you prioritize the momentum of work - and sometimes you will have to prioritize sleep at the cost of current momentum because your prioritize the presentation over end product?

 #### rejection
-like code wins arguments, a hackathon is a commitment to accepting faliure or success.
+Like code wins arguments, a hackathon is a commitment to accepting faliure or success.
 A hackathon is a win-win proposition.
 No one is a winner and everyone is a winner. everyone goes home proud. if your idea gets rejected or your team did not win anything or simply your idea was not liked at all, this is a place where this is rejoiced. a lot to unlearn from the societal norms. its okay to fail. its okay to crash.

 #### Completion
 initiation deficit